Dani3lSun/apex-app-crappybird/README.md

 ```

 This strongly improves security and makes XSS attacks more difficult.

 Content-Security-Policy only allows javascripts of same host and inline scripts.
 The rest is needed to let Google Maps work correctly.

+####Secure Session Cookie
+When using a secure SSL (HTTPS) connection to your APEX instance it would be good to set the value of application session cookie to secure.
+This preference can be found under:

+"Shared Components" --> "Authentication Schemes" --> "USR Table (Custom)" Edit --> "Session Cookie Attributes": Secure to Yes

 ##Source Description